Remarks delivered by APEC Secretariat Executive Director, Ambassador Muhamad Noor, at the APEC Energy Ministerial Meeting in Saint Petersburg, Russia.

 Since the first APEC Energy Ministerial Meeting in 1996 in Sydney, Australia, our members have recognized the critical importance of energy for the long-term development of our economies and the Asia-Pacific region as a whole.

-Since the last APEC Energy Ministerial Meeting in Fukui, Japan in 2010, members have made significant progress towards their common objective by increasing the number low-carbon projects, extending Peer Review on Energy Efficiency assessments, and further implementing the Energy Security Initiative.
+Since the last APEC Energy Ministerial Meeting in Fukui, Japan in 2010, members have made significant progress towards their common objective by increasing the number low-carbon projects, extending Peer Review on Energy Efficiency assessments and further implementing the APEC Energy Security Initiative.

 These efforts were reinforced by our Leaders in Honolulu last November where they stated that they would take steps to promote green growth including by rationalizing and phasing out inefficient fossil-fuel subsidies.
-Significantly, our Leaders also set higher targets for the APEC-wide goal of reducing energy intensity levels, from a 25% reduction by 2030 that was agreed in 2007 to a 45% reduction by 2035 decided last year.
+Significantly, our Leaders also set higher targets for the APEC-wide goal of reducing energy intensity levels, from a 25 per cent reduction by 2030 that was agreed in 2007 to a 45 per cent reduction by 2035 decided last year.

 Here today, under the stewardship of Russia, I look forward to the directions that Ministers will set to help all economies move closer towards achieving APEC’s shared energy and environmental goals, which our Leaders have laid out.
 This will, no doubt, be built upon our past achievements.

 We meet at a time when oil prices continue to fluctuate.
-While the figures have dipped in recent weeks, the APEC Policy Support Unit’s latest Economic Trends Analysis found that a sustained 20% increase in oil prices could potentially decrease global growth by 1.5 percentage points.
+While the figures have dipped in recent weeks, the APEC Policy Support Unit’s latest Economic Trends Analysis found that a sustained 20 per cent increase in oil prices could potentially decrease global growth by 1.5 percentage points.

 The unstable price of oil coupled with the occurrence of natural disasters and increasing greenhouse gas emissions have highlighted how critical the issues of energy security and energy efficiency are to economic prosperity and environmental sustainability in the Asia-Pacific region.

-Programs such as the APEC Energy Security Initiative has helped prepare our region for potential energy supply disruptions through numerous joint exercises on oil data gathering, natural gas trade, and oil supply emergency responses.
-This is done in collaboration with multilateral organizations, including the International Energy Agency (IEA) who are our guests here today.
+Programs such as the APEC Energy Security Initiative have helped prepare our region for potential energy supply disruptions through numerous joint exercises on oil data gathering, natural gas trade and oil supply emergency responses.
+This is done in collaboration with multilateral organizations, including the International Energy Agency who are our guests here today.